 3 ~ Fantastic Fauna & Flora

 You don’t have to schlep through a Thai jungle to get close to nature.
-In Chiang Mai you can observe and photograph rescued Asian elephants.
+In Chiang Mai, you can observe and photograph rescued Asian elephants.
 In Phuket, you can paddle through caves and snorkel among coral, snapping underwater photos of colourful schools, sea turtles and rays.

 2 ~ Luxurious Hotels and Resorts

 Khao San Road may be famous for its backpackers and hostels, but it’s Thailand’s luxurious accommodations we’re lauding.
-At the So Bangkok, Egyptian cotton reigns supreme and the rooftop infinity pool is its crown jewel.
+At So Bangkok, Egyptian cotton reigns supreme, and the rooftop infinity pool is its crown jewel.
 Overlooking the Andaman and featuring lush tropical surrounds is Andara Phuket.
 Book a Garden Terrace Suite and indulge in the resort’s catalogue of extravagant amenities.
 In fact, why not peruse our Stays that Slay: Thailand for a thorough introduction to the country’s 5-star accommodations?

 1 ~ Temples, Palaces & Historic Sites

 The Grand Palace in Bangkok is on everyone’s to-do list.
 But the thousands of temples and wats throughout the country are lovely additions.
-White Temple in Chiang Rai is an exceptional example of Thai design and worthy of your Instagram feed.
+White Temple in Chiang Rai is an exceptional example of Thai design and is worthy of your Instagram feed.
 Meanwhile, sites such as Jim Thompson House are of great interest to history buffs.
 Finally, statues such as the Emerald Buddha and Reclining Buddha draw crowds in every season.